cag-group/py-app-template/README.md

 and note the version of the installed package.
 Add it to `requirements.txt`

-Do not use `pip3 freeze` because it will also list dependent packages and thus hiding which are our direct dependencies.
+Do not use `pip3 freeze` because it will also list dependent packages and thus hiding which of these are our direct dependencies.

 ## Upgrade package